 The intramural sports program includes various sports activities throughout the school year.
 The objectives are to foster Christian fellowship in a non-academic setting, encourage physical fitness for all students, and provide an opportunity for participation in sports.
 The club supports the American Heart Association with activities held throughout the year.
 All students are

 Membership is open to all students who want to enjoy movement while keeping in shape.
 Members meet once weekly for a workout that includes stretching and toning, low impact aerobics, light weight lifting, and specific group exercises.
 The goal of the Fitness Club is to promote fitness; however, the emphasis is also on having a good time.

 The advanced/regatta team will compete regionally against other high school teams.
 Practices are scheduled depending on the availability of the Southern Yacht Club.
-The Southern Yacht Club will supply 420 class boats for the team to use.
-Coast Guard approved personal floatation devices are provided by MCA.
+The Southern Yacht Club supplies 420 class boats for the team to use.
+Coast Guard-approved personal floatation devices are provided by MCA.